The 1619 Project: A New Origin Story

-The 1619 Project: A New Origin Story is a 2021 anthology of essays and poetry, published by Random House's One World imprint on November 16, 2021.
+The 1619 Project: A New Origin Story is a 2021 anthology of essays and poetry, published by One World (an imprint of Random House) on November 16, 2021.
 It is a book-length expansion of the essays presented in the 1619 Project issue of The New York Times Magazine in August 2019.
 The book was created by Nikole Hannah-Jones and The New York Times Magazine, and is edited by Hannah-Jones, Caitlin Roper, Ilena Silverman and Jake Silverstein.

 On January 26, 2023, The 1619 Project documentary television series based on the original project and book debuted on Hulu.